Meet the team

 As a lad from an Irish family, I went to Catholic school.
 Although there were plenty of other Irish kids we didn’t learn much about Irish history or culture.
 As an adult I became more interested in all things Irish and discovered the proud history and rich culture of Ireland.

-I’m delighted to be able to with such a talented artist and designer at Bealtaine Fire whose passion for creating wonderful Celtic artwork shines through with every new project.
+I’m delighted to be able to work with such a talented artist and designer at Bealtaine Fire whose passion for creating wonderful Celtic artwork shines through with every new project.